 Irish stew toastie with a tangy guinness sauce

 What could be better than a bowl of Irish stew?
 Well, we'll tell you: a warm, cheesy Irish stew toastie!
-Potatoes, grated carrot, cheese, pastrami and spring onion are stuffed into butter-laden toast and topped with a Guinness sauce for the most comforting lunch you could ask for this Paddy's Day.
+Potatoes, grated carrot, cheese, pastrami and spring onion are stuffed into butter-laden toast and topped with a Guinness sauce for the most comforting lunch you could ask for this St. Patrick's Day.

 Steak and Guinness pie